 Amazon Web Services (AWS) logging best practices start with centralizing logs, analytics and security to keep software running efficiently and safely.
 Learn more about AWS monitoring and logging.

 Types of logs in cybersecurity

 What is log management in cybersecurity?
 It refers to keeping track of unexpected events and occurrences to identify and manage risks.
 Log analysis turns this recordkeeping into valuable insights about your system’s security and threats.
-Analyze security logs at recurring intervals, sometimes in tandem with development sprints, to provide insights and reveal errors to address.
-Security information and event management (SIEM) is a specialized field within cybersecurity to monitor real-time alerts from hardware and software.
-Here are some of the security (and, more specifically, SIEM logs) most important to manage and centralize.
+Analyze security logs at recurring intervals, sometimes with development sprints, to provide insights and reveal errors to address.
+Security information and event management (SIEM) is a specialized field within cybersecurity that monitors real-time alerts from hardware and software.
+Here are some of the security –– more specifically, SIEM logs –– most important to manage and centralize.

 Firewall logs: Today’s firewalls deliver rich data on threats and malware, application types, command and control (C2), and more.
 Make sure to monitor all firewall logs, both internal and external.